 2. DEVELOP AN ITINERARY

 You can read about virtually all destinations online via travel blogs, purchased travel guides, and social media platforms.
 Coordinate your trip to coincide with the dates of these events/venues.
 This will help you to be sure that you don’t miss out on anything.
 For example, most museums around Italy close on Mondays.
-You may want to plan a picnic to the country or a day at the seashore for the Monday you are in Rome.
+You may want to plan a picnic in the country or a day at the seashore for the Monday you are in Rome.
 Plan out which days you’ll be where, so that you don’t end up purchasing tickets for an event, you will not be able to attend logistically.
 You may want to map out your activities and plans.
 This is especially important for places like New York City.
 If you have tickets to see a broadway show, but you scheduled a tour for the Stature of Liberty just a few hours before, will you have enough time to get back to Broadway Theater?
 Will you have time to get to your hotel and get dressed in time, before the opening curtain call?

 3. PREPARE A BUDGET